 There's typically going to be a fine of approximately $400 in Los Angeles County.
 They can also make the person do community service, and may put the person on probation for three to five years depending on the significance of the activity.

 Domestic violence is a wobbler, which means it could be filed as a felony or as a misdemeanor.
 If the case is filed as a felony, the person can be looking at up to three years in prison, or more depending on how bad the injury is and what their criminal record looks like.

 For example, someone could hold a knife and say, “I'm going to kill you, I'm done with you,” and that would be a domestic violence scenario.
 Someone could throw something at someone in a violent manner, snatch something out of someone's hand or push someone and cause no injury, but still be charged with domestic violence.

-What Happens If An Alleged Victim Recants Allegations Of Domestic Violence?
+Can An Alleged Victim Recants Allegations Of Domestic Violence?

 It is common for victims to recant their allegations.
 In fact, it has happened in at least 70 percent of the cases that I've seen over the course of the last 25 years.

 For more information on Penalties For Domestic Violence, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.